jasonrichdarmawan/archived-learn-reactjs/reactjs_studentfirebase/README.md

 ### Requirements

-- [ ] Only use LocalStorage in 1 class / 1 function. `cancelled`
+- [x] Only use LocalStorage in 1 class / 1 function.
-- [ ] Pass data only with state & props.
+- [x] Pass data only with state & props.